 Even when riding in the car, animals can work up plenty of thirst.
 The car ride’s stress and the heat from fellow passengers can all keep an animal more dehydrated than usual.
 Bring an oversized bowl and a jug of water to keep it filled regularly throughout the trip.
 Yes, this may mean more bathroom breaks, but it’s better than discomfort — or possible kidney damage — that can come from prolonged dehydration.

 As for food, keep meals light.
 The last thing you want to do is supply ammo for one the dog or cat is feeling nauseous!
 Withholding food may make the animal cranky, but it also serves as a well-earned reward for when the animal finally reaches its destination.
+In addition, know what types of holiday food to avoid giving to your pets.

 Don’t Leave Your Pet Unattended in the Car